 Sleeping 8 hours is possible!
 7 foods against insomnia

-In the afternoon, it is also advisable to reduce the lighting’s intensity and make it warm.
+It is also advisable to reduce the lighting’s intensity and make it warm in the afternoon.
 It is a suitable light for relaxation, chat, and gradually introducing us into the world of sleep.

 And at night, while we sleep, complete darkness must reign in the bedroom.
 It is also highly recommended to eliminate any interference from artificial electromagnetic waves: mobile and cordless phones or radio alarm clocks plugged in.